 Recent speculation by some researchers has lead to the belief that all the tests leave us with more questions than there are answers.
 No one idea of how the artifact was made has been fully agreed upon as of yet.
 That may change.
 Here is one website which may hold the key to how the shroud was produced.
 It admits to the shroud's lack of authenticity: http://www.vera-ikon-544.de/html/english.html

-Conclusion- There is simply no way this could have been the burial cloth that covered Jesus after his death.
+Conclusion- Some have called it a hoax or scam, some have called it a piece of religious artwork, and some have even called it the real thing.
+Was the Shroud of Turin real or fake?
+In my estimation there is simply no way this could have been the burial cloth that covered Jesus after his death.
 There is no shroud of evidence.

 * (An article by Clayton Self)